ManonAntigoneDauguet/FormationFS_projet6/README.md

 ## Dependencies

-This project is using java 17.
+This project is using java 17, MySQL and Angular.

 ## Back

 ### How to install and run the project

-After creating your own database, complete the `.env` file with the following constants :
+After creating your own MySQL database, complete the `.env` file with the following constants :
 - `DATABASE_USERNAME` as your database username
 - `DATABASE_PASSWORD` as your database password
 - `JWT_KEY` as the key used to encode the JWT token.
 It must be sufficiently long.